silvererudite/silvererudite.github.io/projects.md

 ### Project 2: Identifying RAG outputs in an LLM generated response
 **Description:** LLMs responses that are augmented using external knowledge are hard to cross-check which parts of the external knowledge are actually used.
 I demonstrate a simple technique which is a blend of COT and token manipulation.
 The result is a practical method that lets users highlight the retrieved parts in a generated text in a different color making the responses more interpretable.

-- Spotlight areas: LLMs often know when they lack information and have the ability to tag external information from their own knowledge.
+-  👀 🤔**Spotlight areas** 👀: LLMs often know when they lack information and have the ability to tag external information from their own knowledge.
 - **Domain:** e.g., LLM, RAG, in-context learning, prompt-engineering,
 - **Technologies Used:** LLama-3.2-Instruct, plain simple python
 - **Link:** [RAG highlighter](https://github.com/silvererudite/generative-ai/tree/main/interpretable_generative_ai)